top of page

 Can you get chickenpox after vaccination?

-How can I help prevent chickenpox?
+How can I help prevent Chickenpox?

-Vaccination is the most effective way to prevent chickenpox.
+Vaccination is the most effective way to prevent Chickenpox.
 Avoiding close contact with infected people also helps reduce the spread of the virus.

 Relevant Articles